zhoushanghai/MimicKit/README.md

 - `--visualize` enables visualization.
 Rendering should be disabled for faster training.
 - `--log_file` specifies the output log file, which will keep track of statistics during training.
 - `--out_model_file` specifies the output model file, which contains the model parameters.
 - `--logger` specifies the logger used to record training stats.
-The options are tensorboard `tb` or `wandb`.
+The options are TensorBoard `tb` or `wandb`.

 Instead of specifying all arguments through the command line, arguments can also be loaded from an `arg_file`:
 ```